fastly/blockbuster/README.md

 silent: Boolean
   Silence all output.
   default: false
+wipe_cassette_dir: Boolean
+  If true, will wipe the existing cassette directory on rental.
+  default: true
 ```

 These are all read-only attributes with the exception of `silent`.
 This is writeable so that one can suppress output